timmorrisdev/ms4-sea-and-shore-store/README.md

 - Assign an app name and region and hit 'create app'.

-- Navigate to the resourses tab from the app dashboard, search for Postgres and select to add to the project.
+- Navigate to the resources tab from the app dashboard, search for Postgres and select to add to the project.

 ### Django